cran-simul/geometry-nnets-tensors-2026/index.md

 [registration link](https://forms.gle/P6HLXxzemUQ4rP4Q7)

-You are welcome to propose a short talk or poster presentation.
+You are welcome to present a poster related to the topics of the workshop.

 ## Invited speakers